Main page content

 9.1 Projects are removed from the CIP upon reaching substantial completion for the last defined stage.

-9.2 When a Project is completed and no more expenses will be recorded against the Project, OCP will generate the Project Close-Out Form, notifying the institution and the Office of Finance that the project is to be closed.
+9.2 When a Project is completed and no more expenses will be recorded against the Project, the Controller's Office will generate the Project Close-Out Form, notifying the institution, OCP, and the Office of Finance that the project is to be closed.
 A Project Close-Out Form will be initiated no later than 18 months following substantial completion of the last defined stage unless otherwise extended by the Chancellor.

 9.3 After reconciliation, the disposition of remaining funds is determined according to the type of funds remaining.
 Debt funding must be fully expended and/or transferred so that the project can be closed.
 If remaining RFS or TRB funding is not yet issued, then the authorization simply lapses.
 However, if remaining RFS or TRB funding is already issued and debt proceeds are on-hand, then those proceeds are either used by the Office of Finance to pay debt service, or they are moved to another fully-authorized Project (with necessary institutional, BOR and/or legislative approval).
 Remaining PUF funding simply lapses, unless the Chancellor approves moving the funds to another BOR-approved PUF Project.
 Remaining Institutional Funds are returned to the originating source of the funds.